ministryofjustice/hmpps-spring-boot-sqs/README.md

 However, as mentioned above you can override the automatically generated beans with your own bean, e.g. with bean name `<queueId>-sqs-client` or `<queueId>-sqs-dlq-client`.
 If you do this in a `@TestConfiguration` using the `@Bean` annotation then it is possible to declare a corresponding SpyBean. `HmppsQueueFactory` provides factory methods to assist in creating such beans.

-See an example in the `test-app` class [IntegrationTestBase](https://github.com/ministryofjustice/hmpps-spring-boot-sqs/blob/main/test-app/src/test/kotlin/uk/gov/justice/digital/hmpps/hmppstemplatepackagename/integration/IntegrationTestBase.kt).
+An example in the `test-app` class which defines beans to spy on in a `@TestConfiguration`.
+See [IntegrationTestBase](https://github.com/ministryofjustice/hmpps-spring-boot-sqs/blob/main/test-app/src/test/kotlin/uk/gov/justice/digital/hmpps/hmppstemplatepackagename/integration/IntegrationTestBase.kt).

 #### MockBeans